The personal income tax rate is 20%.This rate also applies to the tax adjusted profits of sole traders and partnerships.

-There are no 'wealth' taxes such as capital gains tax or inheritance tax.
+There are no higher rate bands, capital gains tax or inheritance tax.

 High Value Residency (HVR)

 Individuals who qualify under the HVR rules are an essential part of Jersey's economy.

 We want to encourage these individuals to Jersey to increase inward investment into the Island.
 This is because in addition to their direct tax contributions, they will also contribute through on-island spending and often relocate their businesses and investments to Jersey.

 What are the tax rules to qualify for a HVR license?

 There is an annual minimum tax contribution of £125,000.